cddr/edn-avro/README.md

  2. The EDN representation we chose is "lossy" compared with the standard JSON representation.
 When an avro union type is used, the JSON respresentation includes a tag to indicate which "branch" of the union is matched.
 In our custom EDN representation, no such tag is included.
 You just get the data and the consuming code must figure out itself which branch of the schema was matched.
+This might be not be a problem for you if your only use of unions is to provide optionality to your fields.

 This library aims to resolve these problems by creating a simple utility to convert an EDN object into a avro GenericData instance